simonswain/straw/README.md

 Nodes receiving input from this pipe will receive messages in turn, with only one connected node receiving each message.

-If set the `purge` option ensures the pipe is cleared when the Topology is started so un-processed messages from previous runs are not consumed.
+If no purge flag is set or if set to true, pipes are cleared when the Topology is started so un-processed messages from previous runs are not consumed.
+To retain them set purge to false.

 Round-robin pipes are implemented using redis lists and blocking pops.